Renew, vary or revoke

 - Address non-compliance.
 If you have not met any conditions, explain why and how you plan to comply in the future.

-Failure to apply to renew before certificate expiry date
+Failure to apply to renew before your practising certificate expiry date

-If you fail to apply to renew before the certificate expiry date, then you must apply for a new practising certificate or mutual recognition (if applicable) and satisfy additional requirements.
+If you fail to renew before the certificate expiry date, you must apply for a new practising certificate and satisfy additional requirements.

 The following frequently asked questions have been provided to help assist you through this process.

-My practising certificate has expired/I can’t ‘renew’ on the portal
+My practising certificate has expired/I am unable to ‘renew’ on the portal

 As your previous practising certificate has expired, you are unable to renew it.
 You must apply for a new practising certificate.
 This requires you to provide current certified identification documents: